Jagrat06/CodingAssingmentTV/README.md

 # 2 Open TestRunner Class, right click on the body and run as Junit
 # 3 Right click on feature file named as "Assigment" and click on run
 # 4 Can be run from commandline as well
+# note please change the chrome driver path as per your system. in step defination file

 #####################################################################